Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 #### Global

-If there is a global scope order by definition in place, then it will override the definitions described above (*Local* and *Start point*).
+If there is a global scope _order-by_ definition in place, then it will override the definitions described above (*Local* and *Start point*).
 In this mode **all** time series that are collected to be part of the activated report are sorted according to the global definition.

 Global definitions are stored in the Mesh resources section.
 See details on how to [create/edit/delete](#maintain-a-global-sorting-definition) such definitions.

 To associate a report activation with a global sorting definition there are currently three options:
 - Add `ORDER_BY_CONFIG:<path to text file resource>` to the end of start point definition.
 If there is a search definition in place you have to add a `;` in front of this section.
 See examples below.
-- Add a default order by definition to a predefined location in the Mesh resources:
+- Add a default _order-by_ definition to a predefined location in the Mesh resources:
   - `Resource/ConfigFiles/OrderBy/Default.sort`
-- Add order by definition as described above immediately after the `ORDER_BY_CONFIG:` keyword
+- Add _order-by_ definition as described above immediately after the `ORDER_BY_CONFIG:` keyword

 The format of the global sort specification is the same as already described.
 When resource "files" are used it normally contains multiple lines, one line per type.
 Like this: